TriangulumDesire/TriangulumDesire/README.md

 ### Hi!
 I'm Matt.
 I'm a developer from Australia who loves all aspects of software engineering - from the low level of transistors and assembly, to the high-level of front-end development; as well as everything in between.
-My favourite areas however are graphics programming, game developement, and programming language theory.
+My favourite areas however are game development and programming language theory.
 You can read more about me on [my website](http://www.matty-o.xyz/).

 I like working with all languages and technologies, but my favourite languages would be C++, Rust, and C#.
 My favourite technologies to work with are game/graphics libraries - such as Vulkan, OpenGL, and SDL2.